quantum-x/cakephp-hashids/README.md

 ###Decoding

-By default, this component retruns the first element of the resulting decode:
+By default, this component returns the first element of the resulting decode:
 ```php
 $this->Hashids->decode($encoded); // --> 1
 ```